bozy15/recipe-pod/README.md

 - The code used to prevent the default click event from firing when the user clicks on the add ingredient or add method button was found [**here**](https://api.jquery.com/event.preventDefault/).

+- The code used to validate the login and register form was found  [**here**](https://www.aspsnippets.com/Articles/Password-and-Confirm-Password-validation-using-JavaScript-and-jQuery.aspx).

 #### Educational Credit

 ### Acknowledgements